 Lightly butter your muffin tray.
 Place one piece of puff pastry inside each well of the muffin tray and mold the pastry up the sides of the well (see picture below).
 (Don’t worry if this looks messy, the filling will completely cover it up.)
 Use a fork prick the bottom of each pastry.
 Chill the dough like this in the fridge for at least 20 minutes.

 Preheat the oven to 400F.
 In a blender or food, process the cottage cheese until smooth (a few lumps are ok), then add the Neufchatel cheese, egg, vanilla, and lemon juice and purée until smooth.
-Add the brown sugar, a pinch of salt, 1/8 tsp nutmeg, and ¼ tsp cinnamon and process again until smooth.
+Add the brown sugar, a pinch of salt, ⅛ teaspoon nutmeg, and ¼ teaspoon cinnamon and process again until smooth.
 Transfer the cheese mixture to a bowl.

 Cool completely on a wire rack, then run a knife along the edge of each pastry and gently remove them from the muffin tray.